cdluminate/ProdL/ProdL.md

 standard file management tools such as cp, mv, etc as if are are manipulating local files.

+### 0.7.7.
+NFS

+Network File System (NFS) is used for exporting server's local directories for some specified clients, so that the clients are able to mount the exported directories locally.
+It is similar to sshfs, but is much more scalable and robust for computer clusters.

 ### 0.8.
 Software Engineering

 Functional programming.